 - Lynchburg College, B.S. with a joint major in Biology and Chemistry

 - Lynchburg College, Collegiate Professional Teaching Certificate with endorsements in Biology, Chemistry, and Secondary Mathematics

 - Lynchburg College, M.Ed. in Curriculum and Instruction

 - University of Virginia, Ed.D. in Administration and Supervision with endorsements in preK-12 Administration and Supervision and the Virginia Division Superintendent License

 I grew up in Ohio as the sixth of seven children.
 I moved to Lynchburg in 1985 to attend Lynchburg College.
 I am married to a truly gifted teacher, Meg Smith, who was recognized as the Virginia State Teacher of the Year for 2012, and who currently teaches English and History at Heritage High School in the Lynchburg City Schools.

 We have two children, of whom we are very proud.
 Harrison, who graduated from CVGS and Heritage High School, now attends Lynchburg College.
-He is a member of Westover Honor Society, Phi Delta Theta, and the LC Track Team.
+He is a member of Westover Honor Society and Phi Delta Theta.
 Cassie, a senior at Heritage High School and the Governor's School, enjoys participating in flag corp, orchestra, and drama.
 My pasttimes include playing cards and games, reading, shooting pool, and almost any activity that includes spending time with family and friends.

 Steve and Meg in Raleigh (March 2010)